rojitharepalle/Papollo-PowerBI-Dashboard/README.md

 # Papollo-PowerBI-Dashboard
-Creating Papollo Hospital PowerBI Dashboard by using healthcare dataset
+Created Papollo Hospital PowerBI Dashboard by using healthcare dataset

 ## Major Insights has been drawn as per Requirement: